jfvergara/playwrightWithCursor/README.md

 The project includes a GitHub Actions workflow that:
 1. Runs tests on pull requests and pushes to main/master branch
+2. Tests all environments (dev, qa, prod) in parallel
-2. Generates HTML test reports
+3. Generates HTML test reports for each environment
-3. Uploads test reports as artifacts (available for 30 days)
+4. Uploads test reports as artifacts (available for 30 days)

 The workflow is defined in `.github/workflows/playwright.yml` and includes:
 - Node.js setup
 - Dependency installation
 - Playwright browser installation
-- Test execution
+- Test execution for each environment
-- Report upload
+- Report upload for each environment

 ## Browser Support